top of page

 1 Timothy 4: don't listen to false teachers

-Paul encourages Timothy as a good minister, nourished on truth and following good teaching.
-He discourages Timothy from the godless myths and legal restrictions.
-Paul quotes another saying, that physical training has some value, but godly training has double value, both in this life and in the afterlife (1 Timothy 4:6-10).
+Paul quotes a saying that physical training has some value, but godly training has double value, both in this life and in the afterlife (1 Timothy 4:6-10).

-Paul encourages Timothy to teach the truth entrusted to him, setting an example in word and in conduct, and not letting anyone look down on him because of his youth.
-He tells Timothy to keep publicly reading the Scripture, preaching and teaching.
+Paul encourages Timothy to teach the truth entrusted to him, setting an example in word and conduct, and not letting anyone look down on him because of his youth.
 He reminds Timothy to use his gift, given through prophecy when the elders laid their hands on him.
-Paul encourages Timothy to be diligent and persevere, to save both himself and those who listen to him.
 All believers are likewise called not to neglect our God-given gifts, but to use them to bear good fruit.

 1 Timothy 5: Women and Men Are Both Financially Responsible